acrawford73/urlshortener/deploy/configuration.md

 3. Configure /etc/nginx/sites-available/shortener.link

 The SSL configurations will be missing from the configuration file.
-SSL configurations are added by the Certbot installer).
+The SSL configurations are added by the Certbot installer.
+Do not add the SSL configurations mentioned here.

 ```
 upstream app_server {